 COVID-19 Reopening Matrix

-- For arrivals in Singapore from July 12, 2021 (23:59 local time) before departure.
+• Pre-departure tests requirements for travelers from countries/regions under Categories II, III and IV: Travelers aged three and above (i.e. born in or before 2018), including Singaporeans and Permanent Residents, are required to present a valid negative COVID-19 PCR test taken within 48 hours before departure for Singapore.
 Singapore only accepts test results from labs in the country that are internationally accredited or recognized by the respective government.
-The test report/memo must state the negative test result, date the test was taken and pass holder/traveler's particulars as detailed in their passport (name, date of birth, nationality, passport number).
+The test report/memo must be in English or be accompanied by an English translation and state the negative test result, date the test was taken and pass holder/traveler's particulars as detailed in their passport (name, date of birth, nationality, passport number).

 • All travelers, including Singaporeans and permanent residents, must take a COVID-19 PCR test upon arrival in Singapore.
 Existing SHN requirements, including a PCR test at the end of the notice period, will continue to be in place.